-Covered Individuals will be disciplined for violations of Applicable Law,
+Covered Individuals will be disciplined for violations of Applicable Law, the Compliance Program, and any other employee-related policies.

 You will be held accountable for violations of Applicable Law or the Compliance Program.
 Grounds for disciplinary action may include:

 Authorization of, or participation in, actions that violate Applicable Laws or CONSENSUS' compliance policies,